rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    Myriad factors influence price:
    Size of the virtual machine, type of VM, contract length, use of SSD, to name a few.

-   Plus, you'd be amazed the difference between per-minute charges vs. per-hour charges.
+   Plus, you'd be amazed the difference it makes with per-minute charges from Google vs. per-hour charges by Amazon.

    Different techniques to calculate volume discounts make it complex to compare prices.
    While Microsoft and Amazon provide discounts for up-front commitments, you forfeit money if committed